Jianshui Yunnan, China Travel Guide

 Small additions significantly elevate ease and comfort during your travels.

-Embrace sustainability and ensure you have items specific to the local context.
+Embrace sustainability and ensure you have items exclusive to the local context.

-A Lifestraw or similar helps avoid plastic bottles.
+A Lifestraw or similar helps avoid disposable plastic bottles.

-A portable solar charger to minimize electricity use.
+A portable a charger for your electronics that uses the sun to minimize electricity use.

 Shampoo bars and solid soaps cut down on plastic waste.